larsiusprime/landisabigdeal.com/public/_research.md

 Philadelphia has among the best data and best data policies in the country.
 Texas cities have some decent data portals and access rules but are burdened by real estate non disclosure laws.
 And the most onerous and restrictive municipality in the country is Santa Clara county – the seat of Silicon Valley, ironically – which charges over $40,000 just to access the same data basically everyone else gives out for free or for very cheap.
  </p>
 <p>
 We’ve also <b>read a bunch of research papers</b> and <b>assembled a team of knowledgeable experts with relevant experience</b>.
-I just wrote this book about how land is a really big Deal, Stephen Hoskins is our model builder, who recently submitted his Master’s thesis on the subject of what factors drive land values.
-Ted Gwartney and Paul Bidanset are experienced assessors who are advising us, and Will Jarvis heads up the business side.
+As for myself (Lars Doucet), I just wrote this book about how land is a really big deal, and am also an experienced computer programmer familiar with machine learning.
+Stephen Hoskins is our model builder, who recently submitted his Master’s thesis on the subject of what factors drive land values. <a href="https://www.linkedin.com/in/ted-gwartney-mai-56145926?original_referer=">Ted Gwartney</a> and <a href="https://www.linkedin.com/in/paulbidanset?trk=public_profile_browsemap">Paul Bidanset</a> are experienced assessors who are advising us, and <a href="https://narrativespodcast.com/">Will Jarvis</a> heads up the business side.
 </p>
 <p>
 We've also collected a bunch of data from municipal open data portals.
+Here's an example of what we mean:<br><br>
 <img src="content/images/openphilly.png" style="max-width:100%; display:block; margin:auto;"><br><br>A lot of municipalities have started doing this kind of high quality centralized data gathering.
 Philly is probably the best, but there are many that are its peers and our method could be applied to any of them.
 <br><br>We’ve done a good bit of cleaning on it as well as mapping it together with other sources of public data.
 Documenting this procedure into a reproducible pipeline will be one of our deliverables.</p>
 <p>Finally, the chief economist of Redfin, Daryl Fairweather, is apparently a huge fan of Land Value Tax policy and Georgism.
+Will and I invited her onto our podcast and we had a great discussion about the subject:<br><br>

+<iframe style="position:relative; display:block; margin:auto;" width="526" height="296" src="https://www.youtube.com/embed/C1irC3HG--U" title="Daryl Fairweather - The Housing Crisis" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br><br>

-Will and I invited her onto our podcast and we had a great discussion about the subject.
-She has said that researchers should contact Redfin if they want to work out a data partnership, and we’ve sent in our application.
+She has said that <a href="https://twitter.com/FairweatherPhD/status/1536326965384323072">researchers should contact Redfin</a> if they want to work out a data partnership, and we’ve sent in our application.
 If RedFin can share their data with us, that will allow us to circumvent the real estate non disclosure laws that operate in so many areas.
-Our project doesn't depend on this, mind you, and we have no idea how long it might take to work our such a partnership, or whether it will come to fruition at all, but we're actively pursuing this and other such leads.
+Our project doesn't fundamentally depend on this, mind you, and we have no idea how long it might take to work our such a partnership, or whether it will even come to fruition at all.
+Nevertheless, we're actively pursuing this and other such leads.
 If you have access to this kind of data, please reach out to us!
-<iframe width="526" height="296" src="https://www.youtube.com/embed/C1irC3HG--U" title="Daryl Fairweather - The Housing Crisis" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 </p>
 <h3>What's Left</h3>
 <p>So what do we still need to do? <b>Finish the models</b>, for one.</p>